Agb43/server-admin-scripts/README.md

 smartcronv2.sh -- checks health status of all disks in a zpool and prints results to a log.
 Should be used in combination with a seperate script that performs the inital smart test

+threshhold-checker.sh -- checks zpools to see if a threshhold of 80% has been reached.
+Then alerts you if they have.
+This also relies on a mail server being set up.